ntbloom/drinkbase/README.md

 All cocktails are hosted in a cloud-based Postgresql database where recipes can be queried by the individual ingredients they do or don't contain, as well as the drink names themselves.
-This website is an efficient way to quikly find high-quality cocktails based on what ingredients you may or may not have at your disposal.
+This app is an efficient way to quickly find high-quality cocktails based on what ingredients you may or may not have at your disposal.